-- Keep a record of any symptoms, including where your chest pain starts and how far it spreads.
-Also keep track of associated symptoms, such as fever, shortness of breath and weight loss.
+Details of your symptoms, including where your chest pain starts and how far it spreads, as well as other signs and symptoms, such as fever, shortness of breath or weight loss.

-- Write down any key medical information, including recent hospitalizations, medications, vitamins or supplements you're taking, and any medical conditions you have.
-Also note whether any family members — especially children — or close friends have recently been ill.
+Key medical information, including recent hospitalizations and any medical conditions you have.
+Also note whether family members — especially children — or close friends have recently been sick.

-- Write down any key personal information, including recent travel abroad and major life changes.
+Key personal information, including recent travel abroad and major life changes.
 Your doctor might also be interested in your work history, including possible environmental exposure to asbestos.

 Questions to ask your doctor

-- What do you think is the underlying cause of my symptoms?
+What do you think is the underlying cause of my symptoms?

-- What kinds of diagnostic tests or procedures do I need, if any?
+What kinds of diagnostic tests or procedures do I need, if any?

-- What treatment approach do you recommend, besides pain relievers?
+What treatment approach do you recommend?

-- How soon after I begin treatment can I expect to feel better?
+How soon after I begin treatment can I expect to feel better?

-- Are there self-care steps I can take to improve my discomfort?
+Are there self-care steps I can take to improve my discomfort?

-- Do you recommend that I stay home from work or school?
+Do you recommend that I stay home from work or school?
 For how long?

-- Will it help if I stop smoking?
+Will it help if I stop smoking?

-- Am I at risk of long-term complications from this condition?
+Am I at risk of long-term complications from this condition?

-- I have other health conditions.
+I have other health conditions.
 How can I best manage them together?

-Don't hesitate to ask other questions.
+Don't hesitate to ask other questions during your appointment.

 What to expect from your doctor